LayerCakeMakes/layer-cake/README.md

 ## Project Goals

-* Fit all electronics in the printer enclosure.
+- [x] Fit all electronics in the printer enclosure.
-* Integrate a raspberry pi for running octoprint.
+- [ ] Integrate a raspberry pi and touchscreen for running octoprint.
-* Make the effector easily swappable.
+- [x] Make the effector easily swappable.
-* Integrated belt tensioning system.
+- [x] Integrated belt tensioning system.